tiagorangel2011/glitch-chat-docs/moderators/index.md

 Notice it?
 It's quite similiar to stackoverflow's one.

-{: .highlight }
-The little star is yellow on our new update.
+> ℹ️ The little star is yellow on our new update.

 We don't want to make a "moderators can do anything" and "i wanna get mod at all cost" and things like that, so we will simplify this.